 Music Law: How to Run Your Band’s Business

 I highly recommend that you get a copy and read it before contacting an entertainment attorney.
-Attorneys usually cost more than $150 per hour.
+Attorneys usually cost more than $150 per hour and they bill you even for a 5 minute phone call.
 So, the less questions you have to spend time asking, the more money you can save.
 This book will give you a very solid understanding of every type of contract your Christian band might need.
 You may even find that you are comfortable doing some things yourself after reading this book.

 CLICK HERE to read about shopping your demo (trying to get signed to a label)through your entertainment attorney.